hashicorp/terraform-aws-hcp-consul/modules/hcp-ecs-client/README.md

-# aws_ec2_consul_client
+# aws_ecs_cluster

-A Terraform module used to run a demo Consul client on an EC2 VM.
+A Terraform module used to run Consul clients in ECS tasks.